stagex-mirror/stagex/README.md

     - Fedora and Alpine were previously listed on the Reproducible Builds site, but their entries have not been maintained, and as such are marked not reproducible.
+    - Arch Linux is currently out of date; as such, metrics have been pulled from their own site: https://reproducible.archlinux.org/
 - “Rust Deps”: the number of total dependencies installed to use rustc
     - Rust is a worst case example for compiler deps and build complexity
         - It is kind of a nightmare most distros skip